 (c) when the office of Electoral Commissioner is vacant.

-(2) Before making a recommendation under subsection (1) the Premier shall consult with the Parliamentary leader of each party in the Parliament.
+(2) Before making a recommendation under subsection (1) the Premier shall consult with the parliamentary leader of each party in the Parliament.

 (3) While the Acting Electoral Commissioner is so acting —